KevinGoodsell/rootless-containers/04-clone/README.md

 first process (PID 1) inside the new namespaces.
 Calling `clone` is more involved than calling `unshare` and `fork`, so for simple cases `unshare` and `fork` might be preferable, but now we're moving beyond such cases.

-At this point I'm going to switch to using C++ for the example programs because there will be more need for resource allocations and string formatting going forward, which C++ is better suited to.